What are biofuels?

 Low-carbon footprint fuels - PDF (2.5 MB) >

-How are advanced biofuels produced?
+How are biofuels produced?

 Biofuels are obtained by transforming biomass, an organic material that comes from plants and animals.
 This is done using mechanical, thermochemical, and biological processes, and depending on the origins of the raw material used to make the biofuels and the processes used, they can be classified as follows:

 • First-generation biofuels: consists of fuels obtained from food crops.
-First-generation biofuels are a transition fuel, a bridge to advanced biofuels.
+First-generation biofuels are a transition fuel, a bridge to biofuels.
 Their use will be progressively limited, but in the meantime they meet the sustainability and carbon footprint reduction criteria established by the European Renewable Energy Directive and their entire value chain is certified.
 Examples of these biofuels are those created from vegetable oils, such as bioethanol and biodiesel.

-• Second-generation or advanced biofuels: are those that come from organic wastes that are not destined for or compete with food, from the agri-food and forestry industries, used cooking oils and the organic matter from urban wastes.
+• Second-generation or biofuels: are those that come from organic wastes that are not destined for or compete with food, from the agri-food and forestry industries, used cooking oils and the organic matter from urban wastes.
 The use of these wastes favors the reuse of resources and reduces the arrival of waste at landfills.
 These include renewable diesel (HVO), sustainable aviation fuel (SAF), biogas, and biomethane.

 • Third-generation biofuels: these fuels are extracted from algae and aquatic plants with a natural oil content of at least 50 %.
 The production of this biofuel has not yet been carried out on a commercial scale.